Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

-in terms of tensors evaluating to the generalised Clebsch-Gordan coefficients.
+in terms of tensors evaluating to these generalised Clebsch--Gordan coefficients.
 The graphical notation mimics that of eq.~\eqref{eq:dual_HamA4} and encodes in particular the fact that the Hilbert space of a model with a generalised symmetry is generically not a tensor product space.
-More concretely, there is a (possibly not unique) choice of $\mc C$-module category $\mc R$ such that local operators can be expressed as \eqref{eq:Ham_gen} where $\{Y\}$ label objects in $\mc C^*_\mc R$, and the generalised Clesbch-Gordan coefficients are given by the so-called \emph{module associator} of $\mc R$, as a $\mc C^*_\mc R$-module category (c.f. \cite{10.21468/SciPostPhys.10.3.053,PRXQuantum.4.020357,PRXQuantum.5.010338} for details).
+More concretely, there is a (possibly not unique) choice of $\mc C$-module category $\mc R$ such that local operators can be expressed as \eqref{eq:Ham_gen} where $\{Y\}$ label objects in $\mc C^*_\mc R$, and the generalised Clesbch--Gordan coefficients are given by the so-called \emph{module associator} of $\mc R$, as a $\mc C^*_\mc R$-module category (see \cite{10.21468/SciPostPhys.10.3.053,PRXQuantum.4.020357,PRXQuantum.5.010338} for details).

 It follows from the defining axioms of the $\mc C^*_\mc R$-module category $\mc R$ that the tensors in eq.~\eqref{eq:Ham_gen} satisfy an analogue to eq.~\eqref{eq:Fmove}: